 Anyway I loved the fact that with this Santa Fe lime rice recipe you put all the ingredients together and let the rice cook.
 No extra steps.
 I also liked that you could also do it in a rice cooker.
 I love to use my rice cooker.
 So either way, you can make this on the stove top or in a rice cooker.
 I did the rice cooker method.
 We loved this rice.
 SO tasty.

 It was just the right amount of flavor to it.
 It is not over powering and not under flavored where it tasted like regular rice.
 I also love just throwing all the ingredients in the rice cooker, turning it on, and leaving it to cook.
 Such a simple side dish to any Mexican meal.
 I do think next time I may try to add a clove of garlic to it.
 Also, I may try to raise the cumin to 1/2 tsp and see how it works.

 Santa Fe Lime Rice

-For the stove top, combine the rice, broth, and salt in a large saucpan and cook over medium high heat.
+- For the stove top, combine the rice, broth, and salt in a large saucepan and cook over medium high heat.
 Bring to a boil.